TheBenMeadows/Web3/Blockchain, NFTs & Web3 - Part 1 - Notes.md

 **Exchange** - Allow you to trade fiat currency for cryptocurrency.

-&nbsp;&nbsp;&nbsp;&nbsp;Fiat currency - fiat money is a government-issued currency that is not backed by a physical commodity, such as gold or silver, but rather by the  government that issued it.
+&nbsp;&nbsp;&nbsp;&nbsp;Fiat currency - fiat money is a government-issued currency that is not backed by a physical commodity, such as gold or silver, &nbsp;&nbsp;&nbsp;&nbsp;but rather by the  government that issued it.

 Bridge - Allow you to move crypto from a layer-1 to a layer-2 network.